ionux/doc/talk.md

  OP_CHECKMULTISIG allows up to 16 public keys.

-A 'bare' multisignature script looks like this:
+A 'bare' multi-signature script looks like this:

 <pre>
 {